Might Studebaker have survived if Sherwood Egbert had stayed healthy?

 The premium-priced Avanti might have eventually carved out a viable, if small, niche if Studebaker had survived.
 The problem was that the automaker also needed a high-volume line.
 Go here for further discussion (Old Car Advertisements).

 More ominously, the Avanti sold poorly even after production problems were ironed out.
-Indeed, even the struggling Hawk outproduced the Avanti in 1963.
+Indeed, the struggling Hawk outproduced the Avanti in both 1963 and 1964.

 Most importantly, Studebaker’s only high-volume car, the Lark, steadily lost altitude.
 In 1963 output dropped to roughly 75,000 units, almost 19 percent below the previous year and 43 percent below the Lark’s peak year of 1959.